CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Awarding Skill & Destiny Points

-Divide 200 XP equally among the characters if the party successfully eliminates the twig blights.
+Divide 200 XP equally among the characters if the party successfully eliminnates the twig blights.

 ### **6. Ruined Store**